aws-amplify/amplify-js/docs/media/install_n_config.md

 layout: default
 ---

-# Installation and Configuration for JavaScript
+# Installation for JavaScript

-Installing AWS Amplify involves installing our client libraries and toolchain with *npm*, and configuring your backend to connect to services.
+Installation for AWS Amplify JavaScript library includes the steps for installing the client libraries, installing the CLI, and initializing your backend.

 ## Prerequisites

 To work with AWS Amplify in JavaScript:
 - You need an AWS account.
-If you don't have an account, [Sign up for the AWS Free Tier](https://portal.aws.amazon.com/billing/signup?redirect_url=https%3A%2F%2Faws.amazon.com%2Fregistration-confirmation#/start).
+If you don't have an account yet, [Sign up for the AWS Free Tier](https://portal.aws.amazon.com/billing/signup?redirect_url=https%3A%2F%2Faws.amazon.com%2Fregistration-confirmation#/start).
-- You need [Node.js®](https://nodejs.org/en/download/) installed on you local development machine.
+- You need [Node.js®](https://nodejs.org/en/download/) installed on your local development machine.

 ## Step 1 - Install the CLI